alibaba/GraphScope/README.md

 [`ogbn-mag`](https://ogb.stanford.edu/docs/nodeprop/#ogbn-mag) is a heterogeneous network composed of a subset of the Microsoft Academic Graph.
 It contains 4 types of entities(i.e., papers, authors, institutions, and fields of study), as well as four types of directed relations connecting two entities.

-Given the heterogeneous ogbn-mag data, the task is to predict the class of each paper.
+Given the heterogeneous `ogbn-mag` data, the task is to predict the class of each paper.
 Node classification can identify papers in multiple venues, which represent different groups of scientific work on different topics.
 We apply both the attribute and structural information to classify papers.
 In the graph, each paper node contains a 128-dimensional word2vec vector representing its content, which is obtained by averaging the embeddings of words in its title and abstract.
 The embeddings of individual words are pre-trained.
 The structural information is computed on-the-fly.

 <div align="center">
     <img src="https://graphscope.io/docs/_images/how-it-works.png" width="600" alt="how-it-works" />
 </div>

-The figure shows the flow of execution when a client Python program is executed..
+The figure shows the flow of execution when a client Python program is executed.

 - *Step 1*.
 Create a session or workspace in GraphScope.
 - *Step 2*.
 Define schema and load the graph.
 - *Step 3*.
 Query graph data.
 - *Step 4*.
 Run graph algorithms.
 - *Step 5*.
-Run graph-based machine learing tasks.
+Run graph-based machine learning tasks.
 - *Step 6*.
 Close the session.

 ### Creating a session